Rapport: Mutual attentiveness

-Another way of building rapport is by each partner indicating their attentiveness to the other.
+Another way to build rapport is for each partner to indicate their attentiveness to the other.
 This attentiveness may take the form of nonverbal attentiveness, such as looking at the other person, nodding at appropriate moments, or physical proximity, as seen in work on teachers' "immediacy" behaviors in the classroom.
-This attentiveness might also be demonstrated through reciprocation of nonverbal behaviors like smiling or nodding, similar to the coordination or in the reciprocal sharing of personal details about the other person that signal one's knowledge and attentiveness to their needs.
+Attentiveness might also be demonstrated through reciprocation of nonverbal behaviors like smiling or nodding, in a similar way to the coordination technique, or in the reciprocal sharing of personal details about the other person that signal one's knowledge and attentiveness to their needs.

 Commonality

-Commonality is the technique of deliberately finding something in common with a person or a customer in order to build a sense of camaraderie and trust.
+Commonality is the technique of deliberately finding something in common with a person in order to build a sense of camaraderie and trust.

 This is done through references to shared interests, dislikes, and experiences.
 By sharing personal details or self-disclosing personal preferences or information, interlocutors can build commonality, and thus increase rapport.

 Face management

-Another way of building rapport is through what is often referred to as "positive face management", but may also simply be called positivity.
+Another way to build rapport is through "positive face management", (or, more simply: positivity).
 According to some psychologists, we have a need to be seen in a positive light, known as our "face".
-By managing each other's "face", boosting it when necessary, or reducing negative impacts to it, we are able to build rapport with others.
+By managing each other's "face", boosting it when necessary, or reducing negative impacts to it, we build rapport with others.

+Maintaining rapport

+In addition to building rapport, it is important to pay attention to the factors that can undermine rapport.
+Drawing on Spencer-Oatey's earlier work on rapport management, she and Lazidou identify six factors or sensitivities that interlocutors need to take into account in order to avoid undermining rapport.
+Using the acronym GAAFFE, they call these the GAAFFE Triggers: